Kids Sleep Psychology: Unlocking Better Sleep and Emotional Health

 What is guided meditation for children?

-Evidence-based sleep guides show meditation can reduce stress and encourage the body’s relaxation response, especially when used before bed.
+Recent studies affirm that meditation can reduce stress and activate the body’s relaxation response, particularly when used before bed.
 Explore the science and basic techniques in this overview from the Sleep Foundation: Meditation & Sleep.

 guided meditation for children bedtime